 Gray Silver was also instrumental in putting together a group of investors to bring a commercial apple plant to Inwood.

-Excerpt about Christian military schools near Inwood, West Virginia, used with permission from Wikipedia.
+Excerpt about military schools for boys near Inwood, West Virginia, used with permission from Wikipedia.